 Founded in 1963, Pitzer College is a top-ranked liberal arts and sciences college.
 The College emphasizes environmental and interdisciplinary studies, the arts, humanities and social, behavioral and natural sciences.

 Downtown Women's Center

-Over the course of several years, GWD produced extensive fundraising and communications publications for the Downtown Women’s Center, including:
+Over the course of several years, I was a volunteer meal prep leader at the Downtown Women's Center, overseeing up to 15 volunteers in the kitchen.
+I also produced extensive fundraising and communications publications for DWC, including:

 • Dinner With a Cause Galas (invitation and 56-page program) • Fact Sheets • Newsletters • Holiday Appeals • E-Appeals